Maple-pro/chrome-ext-tobynext/README.md

 ✔ No extra sign-up needed, your data syncs seamlessly with your Chrome account.

 ✔ Local storage, fully secure, giving you full control over your information.

+## 🔄 Seamlessly Import from Toby
+If you're a Toby user, you can import your Toby data effortlessly via the import option in the bottom-left corner of TobyNext.
+Switch over smoothly without losing your saved sessions! 💼✨

 ---